 Her never-say-die attitude strikes a chord with sportspersons and mothers alike.
 As she creates history with her sixth gold medal at the Women’s World Championships, we look at her incredible journey.

 By Team ParentCircle • 7 min read

 Mary Kom has done it again.
 When it comes to pushing boundaries and raising the bar for sportspersons, you cannot beat the heart of this champion.
 With her win against Ukraine’s Hanna Okhota in the final of the 48 kg light flyweight division of the Women’s World Championships in New Delhi, she became the most successful boxer in the history of the event.

 An inspiration to children all over India and a guiding light for youngsters who want to take up boxing, this gritty woman has shown that no hardship or problem is insurmountable.
 And, when everyone thought that her sporting career was over after she had three children, the boxing star came back to the ring with renewed energy.

-Recently, she again made headlines by winning the boxing gold at the Commonwealth Games.
 An encouraging mom to her kids, Mary says she can balance work and home by being quick in her decisions, just as she is in the boxing ring.
 ParentCircle had an exclusive chat with the champion.
 Scroll down to read all about Mary Kom and her magnificent journey.

 Excerpts from the interview: